 Due the reduced volume of overall complaints, the alert levels set for each category has been re-calculated for October 2022 to provide an accurate reflection of performance of the device.
-Figures below will all recalculated alert levels on separate lines which is highlighted in the legend of the graphs below.
+Figures below are the re-calculated alert levels on separate lines as described in the legend of the graphs below.